Mangor/Anemoia-ESP32/README.md

 <p align="center">
   Anemoia-ESP32 is a rewrite and port of the Anemoia Nintendo Entertainment System (NES) emulator running directly on the ESP32.
-  It is written in C++ using and designed to bring classic NES games to embedded hardware.
+  It is written in C++ and is designed to bring classic NES games to the ESP32.
   This project focuses on performance, being able to run the emulator at almost native speeds and with full audio emulation implemented.
 However, games with complex mappers may induce a small speed loss.
   <br/>
   Anemoia-ESP32 is available on GitHub under the <a href="https://github.com/Shim06/Anemoia-ESP32/blob/main/LICENSE" target="_blank">GNU General Public License v3.0 (GPLv3)</a>.